For more than 20 years, Katie Noonan has been one of Australia’s most revered musical talents.

 Most recently, Katie has released With Love and Fury, her acclaimed album with the famous Brodsky Quartet, the intimate acoustic release Songbook, and the ARIA nominated Fierce Hearts, which served as a soundtrack for contemporary circus group Circa.

 Katie has also found an ideal collaborator in classical guitarist Karin Schaupp, with whom she has paired up on three acclaimed releases: Songs from the British Isles, Songs of the Southern Skies and 2017’s Songs of the Latin Skies, an album focussing on the music of Latin America, from bossa nova to samba, salsa, tango and samples of an Andean opera.
 Songs of the Latin Skies even saw Noonan sing in Portuguese and claim the 2017 ARIA Award for 'Best World Music Album'.

 Katie’s talent and classical training has also seen her collaborate on stage with the Queensland Ballet, the Australian Chamber Orchestra, the Sydney Dance Company and the Sydney Symphony Orchestra.
 2017 also saw her reunite with George, for a run of shows to mark 20 years since the band first formed in Brisbane.

-Next year will also see her jazz trio Elixir release a new album titled Gratitude and Grief, a collaboration with Australian poet and cartoonist Michael Leunig that will be premiered at the Sydney Opera House in November.
+This year Katie and her jazz trio Elixir released an album titled Gratitude and Grief, a collaboration with Australian poet and cartoonist Michael Leunig that was premiered at the Sydney Opera House in November 2016.

 The styles of music may change, but Katie’s passion for collaboration and pushing boundaries has always remained the same.
 “As much as I’m satisfied by what I do, I am always hungry for new challenges,” she says.
 “I’m constantly collaborating.
 I love working with different people from different worlds and different generations.”